 Watches and bells

-Bells are used to mark the time during the watch, and are based on turning a half hour watch glass (a figure-of-eight or double-bubble hourglass holding a known quatity of sand); at the first turn on each watch the bell would be struck once, on the second turn twice, etc ..., with the sounds grouped by pairs:
+Bells are used to mark the time during the watch, and are based on turning a half hour watch glass (a figure-of-eight or double-bubble hourglass holding a known quatity of sand); at the first turn on each watch the bell would be struck once, on the second turn twice, etc ..., with the sounds grouped by pairs.
+In the table below, each watch starts on the "eight bells" of the previous one:

-Note: The end of the watch is considered at 8 bells, hence the saying "Eight bells and all is well."
+Note: The end of the watch is considered as 8 bells, hence the saying "Eight bells and all is well."
+This applies to the Last (Second) Dog watch which strikes 1, 2 and 3 bells (* in the table) during the watch.
+See various editions of the Admiralty Manual of Seamanship.

 See also "Time at sea"